-

 A party or entity possessing delegated authority to act on a data trustee's behalf.

-A party or entity identified with and widely recognized to have primary authority and decision responsibility over a particular collection of university data.
-The Council of Data Trustees list is included on this page.
+An individual appointed to have primary authority and decision responsibility over a particular collection of university data.
+CU System data trustees and/or campus data trustees are identified on this page.

 Any person or party that utilizes university data to perform his or her job responsibilities.